 How Do I Know if My Son Has It?

-Doctors can identify hypospadias by examining your baby’s penis.
+Doctors can identify hypospadias by examining your baby’s penis during the routine exam after birth.
 Most often it’s easy to see that the opening is in the wrong place.
+The doctor will suggest delaying circumcision and refer you to a urologist.

 In some cases, the penis also curves in a downward arc, something doctors call chordee.
 It shows during an erection.